-Just the previous day I had done the Italian admission exam and I had had no problem whatsoever in going through all the questions.
-But on that day I didn’t have the time to finish reading them all!
+Some days earlier, I had done the Italian admission exam and had no problem whatsoever finishing it.
+But on IMAT day, I didn’t have the time to read all the questions!

-When compared to other English language medical schools in Europe, studying in Italy is seriously cheap.
+Compared to other English-language med schools in Europe, studying in Italy is seriously cheap.
 You can find more about the costs of studying medicine in our dedicated section.

 Taking the IMAT in 2019 costs MORE than in 2018!

-On a more serious note, the prices had remained exactly the same since the whole Medicine in English in Italy program started ten years ago, and if you account for inflation and current trends in the global economy, it’s a fee increase that makes perfect sense.
+On a more serious note, the prices had remained exactly the same since English med schools in Italy started 10 years ago, and if you account for inflation and current trends in the global economy, the fee increase makes perfect sense.

-5 – IMAT questions change (HUGE!) & how to face it
+5 – IMAT question change (HUGE!) & how to prepare for it

 Pay attention now, because this is potentially a complete game-changer in your IMAT preparation.
-As most of you already know, The IMAT test is a multiple-choice questions test, comprising 60 questions to be answered in 100 minutes.
+As most of you already know, the IMAT test is a multiple-choice test, with 60 questions in 100 minutes.

-Each question is worth 1.5 points if answered correctly, -0.4 if the wrong answer is given, and 0 point if not answered.
-IMAT past papers from more or less 2013 up to now have followed these rules
+Each question is worth 1.5 points for a right answer, -0.4 for a wrong answer, and 0 points for no anser.
+IMAT past papers from about 2013 up to now have followed these rules

 So what’s new?